 While Morgan is confident that having the United Nations declaration of the Decade for People of African Descent is a huge boost to the cause, he acknowledges that some will see it as just a political gesture that carries no weight.
 “Some people may even argue that the United Nations has failed Black people more than it has benefited them.
 But I believe we have to start somewhere, and this is a good place to start,” says Morgan.

 Anthony Morgan says the African Canadian Legal Clinic will be hosting information and community legal education seminars in the near future to educate the public about the details of reparations for African Canadians, and all the other forms of recognition it will be working on during the next decade for people of African descent in Canada.
 The ACLC also encourages any community groups or activists to get in touch and share their thoughts, opinions and ideas for collaboration.
-To find out more about the United Nations International Decade for People of African Descent, click here to visit their website.
+To find out more about the United Nations International Decade for People of African Descent.